 - Behind Seat In Pouch

 Truck GPS trackers can easily be hidden inside a vehicle and operate effectively because many trackers have internal battery packs.
 That way they can be used as covert portable solutions.
 These portable truck GPS trackers are often engineered with motion sensors so the system will fall into a hibernation mode when an automobile isn’t moving in order to maintain battery strength long-term!
 This is a feature that is very advantageous for police agencies conducting investigations and requires a tracker that can record driving activity at length.

 Please note that some truck GPS tracking devices can be hard-wired inside the dashboard, making the tracker invisible to the eye.

-When it comes to the laws regarding GPS vehicle monitoring, unfortunately things are a little murky.
+When it comes to the laws regarding GPS vehicle monitoring, unfortunately, things are a little murky.
 Laws can vary in different areas and there are a lot of unique situations where the process can be legal or illegal.
 Therefore, if a person feels that they are being tracked by GPS and their personal privacy rights are being invaded it is important for that person to contact local authorities.
-A local mechanic or audio installation team can also be contacted to do a more thorough comb over of a vehicle to look for any car trackers that might be connected to 12-volt power of the vehicle.
+A local mechanic or audio installation team can also be contacted to do a more thorough comb over of a vehicle to look for any car trackers that might be connected to the 12-volt power of the vehicle.